mfinelli/utilities/readme.md

     $ ./bw-pdf.sh "input.pdf" "output.pdf"

+## Enc7z
+This script generates an encrypted 7z archive of a folder.
+It also encrypts the filenames of the archive.
+It is intented for large files that are already compressed and so it does no compression itself.
+It prompts for the number of megabytes by which to split the archive, as well as the destination and password.

+    $ ./enc7z "Folder To Archive"

 ## Prefix
 This script will rename files that begin with the first prefix substituting for the second.